Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

-Unfortunately, most of the collaborative features I shared about earlier are only available under the Team Plan, which costs $19 per month.
-This may not seem link much, but to a starving young web designer can seem like a lot at times.
+Unfortunately, most of the collaborative features I shared earlier are only available under the Team Plan, which costs $29 per month.
+This may not seem to link much, but to a starving young web designer can seem like a lot at times.

 Honestly, there’s not much not to like about Sitejet.
 It’s easy to use and comes with a ton of features.
 Sure, I would have liked to have access to more templates, but I guess that goes back to it being mostly aimed at website designers or builders.

-Also check out video below to understand web design workflow using Sitejet.
+Also, check out the video below to understand web design workflow using Sitejet.